Counting and Finding Homomorphisms is Universal for Parameterized Complexity Theory: Counting Homomorphisms and Subgraphs in F -Colorable Graphs

-\begin{theorem} Let $F$ be a graph, and let $\mathcal{H}$ be a recursively enumerable class of graphs. \begin{enumerate}[(1)] \item If the treewidth of $\mathcal{H}\cap\mathcal{G}_F$ is bounded then the PPC problem $\#\homsprob{\mathcal{H}}{\mathcal{G}_F}$ is polynomial-time solvable. \item Otherwise, the problem $\#\homsprob{\mathcal{H}}{\mathcal{G}_F}$ is $\#\W{1}$-hard. \end{enumerate} \end{theorem} It turns out that the previous theorem can be proved by a refined analysis of the existing proof due to Dalmau and Jonsson~\cite{DalmauJ04}.
+It turns out that the previous theorem can be proved by a refined analysis of the existing proof due to Dalmau and Jonsson~\cite{DalmauJ04}.
 For this reason, we defer the proof to \cref{sec:proof_f_homsdicho}.
-In what follows, instead, we demonstrate that the previous classification for counting homomorphisms to $F$-colored graphs yields a complete classification for the associated subgraph counting problem.
+In what follows, instead, we demonstrate that the previous classification for counting homomorphisms to $F$-colorable graphs yields a complete classification for the associated subgraph counting problem.
 More precisely, we define $\#\subsprob{\mathcal{H}}{\mathcal{G}}$ as the PPC problem of, given graphs $H \in \mathcal{H}$ and $G \in \mathcal{G}$, computing the number $\#\subs{H}{G}$, that is, the number of subgraphs in $G$ that are isomorphic to $H$; the parameter is $|V(H)|$.
 Formally, the promise is the set $\mathcal{H}\times\mathcal{G}$.

 An example of a problem $\#\subsprob{\mathcal{H}}{\mathcal{G}}$ is the problem of computing the number of $k$-matchings in bipartite graphs; recall that a $k$-matching is a set of $k$ edges that are pairwise disjoint.
-This problem was first shown to be $\#\W{1}$-hard by Curticapean and Marx~\cite{CurticapeanM14} and constitutes the bottleneck for the intractable cases of the subgraph counting problem: \begin{theorem}[\cite{CurticapeanM14}] Let $\mathcal{H}$ be a recursively enumerable class of graphs. \begin{enumerate}[(1)] \item If the matching number of the class $\mathcal{H}$ is bounded then the problem $\#\subsprob{\mathcal{H}}{\top}$ is polynomial-time solvable. \item Otherwise, the problem $\#\subsprob{\mathcal{H}}{\top}$ is $\#\W{1}$-hard. \end{enumerate} \end{theorem} Here, the {\em matching number} of a graph is the size of its largest matching and a class of graphs $\mathcal{H}$ has bounded matching number if there exists an overall constant $c$ such that the matching number of each graph $H \in \mathcal{H}$ is bounded by $c$.
+This problem was first shown to be $\#\W{1}$-hard by Curticapean and Marx~\cite{CurticapeanM14} and constitutes the bottleneck for the intractable cases of the subgraph counting problem: \begin{theorem}[\cite{CurticapeanM14}] Let $\mathcal{H}$ be a recursively enumerable class of graphs. \begin{enumerate}[~1~] \item If the matching number of the class $\mathcal{H}$ is bounded then the problem $\#\subsprob{\mathcal{H}}{\top}$ is polynomial-time solvable. \item Otherwise, the problem $\#\subsprob{\mathcal{H}}{\top}$ is $\#\W{1}$-hard. \lipicsEnd \end{enumerate} \end{theorem}

+Here, the {\em matching number} of a graph is the size of its largest matching and a class of graphs $\mathcal{H}$ has bounded matching number if there is an overall constant $c$ such that the matching number of each graph $H \in \mathcal{H}$ is bounded by $c$.

 Recently, Curticapean, Dell, and Marx~\cite{CurticapeanDM17} strongly generalized \cref{thm:subsdicho} with a much simpler proof.
 They key ingredient of their work is the algorithm given by \cref{lem:monotonicity}.
 We further generalize their proof to $F$-colorable graphs and obtain the following strengthening of the classification for counting subgraphs.